rsksmart/RSKIPs/IPs/RSKIP0.md

  Random J. User <address@dom.ain>
 if the email address is included, and just

- Random J. User
+Random J.
-if the address is not given.
+User if the address is not given.

 If there are multiple authors, each should be on a separate line following RFC 2822 continuation line conventions.

 Note: The Resolution header is required for Standards Track RSKIPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the RSKIP is made.

 While a RSKIP is in private discussions (usually during the initial Draft phase), a Discussions-To header will indicate the mailing list or URL where the RSKIP is being discussed.
-No Discussions-To header is necessary if the RSKIP is being discussed privately with the author, or on the rsk email mailing lists.
+No Discussions-To header is necessary if the RSKIP is being discussed privately with the author or on the RSK forum.

 The Type header specifies the type of RSKIP: Standards Track, Informational, or Process.
-If the track is Standards please include the subcategory (core, networking, interface, etc).
+If the track is Standard please include the subcategory (core, networking, interface, etc).

-The Created header records the date that the RSKIP was assigned a number, while Post-History is used to record the dates of when new versions of the RSKIP are posted to rsk mailing lists.
+The Created header records the date that the RSKIP was assigned a number, while Post-History is used to record the dates of when new versions of the RSKIP are posted to the Research and Innovation Forum.
 Both headers should be in yyyy-mm-dd format, e.g. 1994-08-12.

 RSKIPs may have a Requires header, indicating the RSKIP numbers that this RSKIP depends on.